nllspc/Sports-Analysis/RedsJAWs/README.md

 ### JAWS-4

 The text input allows the user to select a player.
 Then dot plots are rendered that show how that player's total WAR as a Red and his JAWS4 score compare with that of a typical Hall of Famer.
 The line chart shows the player's WAR for every year he was a Red.
 Hovering over each point displays its value.
+The horizontal dashed line is one of two values: the median WAR per season of pitchers or the median WAR per season of position players.

 ![](charts/JAWS%20page.png)